If you want to transfer money to your US bank account, but not sure how, you've come to the right place. In this guide, we'll show you the answer.

-ACH transfers are a type of electronic transfers (EFT) designed for relatively small payments, perhaps made regularly - direct debits and direct deposits.
-Both are done with ACH transfers.
-For example:
+ACH transfers are a type of electronic transfers (EFT) which include direct debits and direct deposits:

-The main practical difference between ACH payments and wire transfers is that banks process ACH payments in batch, rather than individually.
-Which means they generally take longer.
-However, they also cost a lot less.
+Unlike wire transfers — which we’ll cover later — banks process ACH payments in a batch.
+That can make them relatively slow — but also fairly cheap.
 So if you’re not in a rush, an ACH payment might be a good option.

-But to transfer money internationally, if you’re using your bank, you’ll normally need to make a wire transfer as the ACH system is US-only.
-However, wires can sometimes be difficult to make and can be quite expensive, so there’s more information on wire transfers below - and also on non-bank alternatives like
+However, wires can sometimes be difficult to make and can be quite expensive.
+There’s more information on wire transfers below — and also on non-bank alternatives like Wise.

 ABA numbers are codes assigned to banks by the American Bankers Association.
 Each American bank has its own ABA number, so they’re sometimes just called bank routing numbers.